adrianriobo/qe-eventmanager/README.md

 ![avatar](docs/diagrams/eventmanager.svg)

-Sample app for handling qe events

 [![Container Repository on Quay](https://quay.io/repository/ariobolo/qe-eventmanager/status "Container Repository on Quay")](https://quay.io/repository/ariobolo/qe-eventmanager)

-## overview

-UMB integration with qe platform

 ## Roles

-The manager can act as a manager handling integration based on flow definitions, or it can act as a tool to interact within the providers configured.
+The app can act as a manager handling integrations based on flow definitions, or it can act as a tool to interact within the providers configured.

 ### Actioner